Stereophonic sound: Common usage

-In common usage, a "stereo" is a two-channel sound reproduction system, and a "stereo recording" is a two-channel recording.
-This is cause for much confusion, since five (or more)-channel home theater systems are not popularly described as "stereo".
+In common usage, a stereo is a two-channel sound reproduction system, and a stereo recording is a two-channel recording.
+This is cause for much confusion, since five (or more)-channel home theater systems are not popularly described as stereo, but instead as surround.

-Most multichannel recordings are stereo recordings only in the sense that they're stereo "mixes" consisting of a collection of mono and/or true stereo recordings.
+Most multichannel recordings are stereo recordings only in the sense that they are stereo "mixes" consisting of a collection of mono and/or true stereo recordings.
 Modern popular music, in particular, is usually recorded using close miking techniques, which artificially separate signals into several tracks.
 The individual tracks (of which there may be hundreds) are then "mixed down" into a two-channel recording.
 The audio engineers determine where each track will be placed in the stereo "image", by using various techniques that may vary from very simple (such as "left-right" panning controls) to more sophisticated and extensively based on psychoacoustic research (such as channel equalization, mid-side processing, and the use of delay to exploit the precedence effect).
 The end product using this process often bears little or no resemblance to the actual physical and spatial relationship of the musicians at the time of the original performance; indeed, it is not uncommon for different tracks of the same song to be recorded at different times (and even in different studios) and then mixed into a final two-channel recording for commercial release.

 Classical music recordings are a notable exception.
 They are more likely to be recorded without having tracks dubbed in later as in pop recordings, so that the actual physical and spatial relationship of the musicians at the time of the original performance can be preserved on the recording.